sccn/PowPowCAT/README.md

 ![shot7.png](images/shot7.png)

 Note that it generates Matlab variable PowPowCAT in the base workspace by default.
-If the optional file export is requested, it is also saved to the specified path.
+This is a structure variable which contains basically all the results for the user-defined optimum number of clusters.
+If the optional file export is also requested, it save to the part of the output: dataset ID, within-subject IC indices, and the corresponding cluster indices.

 ![shot8.png](images/shot8.png)